 Continuing eastward along the Kenya/Tanzania border, we spotted the first structure we had seen in a few hours.
 This tall brown structure was a wooden gate, the southwest entrance into Amboseli National Park.
 Somehow the riverbed and unforgiving corrugated road had brought us exactly where we were supposed to be.
 We came to a stop, greeted the guard, who likely saw very few people on a weekly basis.
 We handed him our passports.
 Our “resident-student” visas stamped in our passport allowed us into the park for just about $2/day.
 This was quite incredible!
 A “tourist” visa would have been about $100/day.
 We smiled, paid our fees, offered the guard a few bananas, and entered the park.

 We only thought we had been on a dusty road up to this time.
 The gate we drove through as we entered the park placed us right on the shores of Lake Amboseli.
 It was the dry season, and apparently it had been some time since this lake had seen a drop of rain.
 The lake, about 800 square miles in size, was completely dry.
 We could see 100 foot high dust devils swirling in the distance.
 We were told by the guard we could drive through the middle of the lake, just stay on the hardened path.
 Don’t leave the path!
+We drove over the rim of the lake and down onto the path.
+Only in a dream could this be happening.
 The one-lane, gray, dusty trail was surrounded by a gray, cracked, dry lake bed.
 Part way through the lake our vehicle again slammed and skidded to a stop.
-By this time I was getting concerned about “why” this happening.
+By this time I was getting concerned about “why” this was happening.
 Thankful we didn’t skid off the path, we proceeded.
 We drove by the occasional wildebeest skull and bones and other unidentifiable bone fragments.
 Things were beginning to take a wild edge.
 We lost sight of the shore and kept driving.

 Curiously, right before leaving on our safari we had heard of a missionary losing his 3 middle fingers on his right hand to a hyena.
 Hyenas have one of the most powerful bites in the animal kingdom, stronger than a lion, great white shark, or even an alligator snapping turtle.
 Lesson learned – water in Africa attracts game, which in turn attracts predators.
 Stay in the vehicle!

 Leaving the main lobby building, the lawns were lush and flowers and colored plants decorated the landscape.
 Fifteen-foot poinsettia trees were planted outside the lobby.
 The cabins were spread out to the south of the lodge about 50 feet apart, connected by sidewalks.
 We got the keys to our “second” cabin and unpacked.
-Our first cabin had a problem with bats in the ceiling, so we requested new quarters.
-They tried to assure us the bats were harmless, but bats are bats, and we weren’t crazy about bats in our bedroom at night.
+(Our first cabin had a problem with bats in the ceiling, so we requested new quarters.
+They tried to assure us the bats were harmless, but bats are bats, and we weren’t crazy about bats in our bedroom at night.)
 The cabin was beautiful.
 A small porch led into the main room – a nice size sitting area and a large four-poster bed with an expansive mosquito net canopy made up the main room.
 A dressing area and our bathroom were down the hall.
 Stepping out onto the porch, the primary savannah opened before us.
-Miles wide and miles deep, scattered throughout the plain were wildebeest, zebra, and other antelope.
+The savannah was only about 10-15 feet from our front porch.
+It was miles wide and miles deep, and scattered throughout the plain were wildebeest, zebra, and other antelope.
 A few dozen as far as I could see.
 Miles in the distance rose Mt.
 Kilimanjaro on the other side of the border in Tanzania.
 The view was breathtaking.
 Separating our cabin from the savannah was one small electric wire about 30 inches off the ground.
 “Huh,” I thought to myself, “that one small wire seems inadequate.
 I might need to be cautious.”